Massage Therapy Provides Veterans with Life-Changing Alternative Treatment

 CBD and Massage Go Hand in Hand

 Akron Beacon Journal interviewed local owners of a local massage therapy studio and spa who have added CBD-infused massage to their menu.
-The owners indicate that clients ask for the treatment about 10 percent of the time and are very positive about the results.
+The owners indicate that clients ask for the treatment of about 10 percent of the time and are very positive about the results.
 CBD-infused massage includes both cream and oil products.
 The additional cost of the massage with CBD has not diminished client enthusiasm.
 Read more.

 The Scientific Benefits of Touch and How to Get More of it from Each Other

-Shape Magazine examines the benefits of touch, including an interview with Dr. Tiffany Field, the director of the Touch Research Institute at the University Of Miami Miller School Of Medicine.
+Shape Magazine examines the benefits of touch, including an interview with Dr. Tiffany Field, the Touch Research Institute director at the University Of Miami Miller School Of Medicine.
 Field explains that touch stimulates the vagus nerve, whose primary role is to slow down the nervous system.
 Research from Field on adults with major illnesses indicates that massage therapy helped boost participants’ natural killer cells, which attack bacterial, viral, and cancer cells.
 Massage can even improve sleep patterns because of its calming effect.
 However, despite all its benefits, it seems people are actually touching each other less these days.
-Shape provides ways to tap into touch besides professional massage therapy, including consensual person-to-person contacts, self-massage, yoga and even a “weighted” blanket.
+Shape provides ways to tap into touch besides professional massage therapy, including consensual person-to-person contacts, self-massage, yoga, and even a “weighted” blanket.
 Read more.